Rubidium: rubidium hydroxide

-The rubidium in rubidium hydroxide formally is in the oxidation state 1.
+The oxidation number of rubidium in rubidium hydroxide is 1.

 - Hill system formula: H1O1Rb1